kestra-io/docs/content/docs/04.workflow-components/07.triggers/schedule-trigger.md

 Check the [Schedule task](/plugins/core/triggers/io.kestra.plugin.core.trigger.Schedule) documentation for the list of the task properties and outputs.

-## Example
-> A schedule that runs every quarter of an hour.
+## ExampleA schedule that runs every quarter of an hour.

 ```yaml
 triggers: